 Anthony Reed, Senior Fellow.
+We regret to inform that Tony Reed passed away on June 13, 2017.
 A former colonel in the US Army Special Operations Command, Anthony Reed joined ISSA as a Senior Fellow, in part to expand the organization’s knowledge and capabilities in the area of the protection of military personnel.
-ISSA has already developed a repository of experience in studying the impact of IED and other blast factors on troop and military vehicle survival.
-Reed also serves as US Ambassador (major-general equivalent) for the United States Army Reserve, reporting directly to the Chief, US Army Reserve and Commanding General, US Army Reserve Command, responsible for legislative and related matters at US Federal and state levels.
+ISSA had already developed a repository of experience in studying the impact of IED and other blast factors on troop and military vehicle survival.
+Reed also served as US Ambassador (major-general equivalent) for the United States Army Reserve, reporting directly to the Chief, US Army Reserve and Commanding General, US Army Reserve Command, responsible for legislative and related matters at US Federal and state levels.
 Recommended Reading List.

 Dr Joan Vernikos, Senior Fellow.
 Joan Vernikos, PhD, was Director of Life Sciences at NASA Headquarters from 1993 until September 2000.
 She is well known throughout the scientific community, coming to Washington, DC from NASA's Ames Research Center (ARC) in California.
 She joined ARC in 1964 after four years at Ohio State University Medical School where she was Assistant Professor of Pharmacology.
 Trained in London, Dr Vernikos held honorary academic appointments at Stanford University, Wright State University School of Medicine, and was Visiting Professor at the University of London.
 She is now President of Thirdage LLC.
 She has published over 200 scientific papers and reviews, has served on editorial boards of scientific journals, and was Associate Editor of Pharmacological Reviews.
 She holds three patents, including one for the Human Powered Centrifuge.